Child rights and online safety

-As a global communications technology company, we recognise our operations could significantly impact children.
+As a global communications technology company, we recognise our operations could impact children.
 We conduct regular assessments to identify the most material risks to our business.
-Digital rights, including protecting children’s rights, is one of the most significant rights identified.
+Digital rights, including protecting child rights, is one of the most significant rights identified.

 We wanted to understand more about how our operations impact children.
 An expert consultancy was commissioned to support us in piloting Unicef’s best practice Mobile Operator Child Rights Impact Assessment Tool (MO-CRIA).

 It reported on the following:

 How our operations impact the rights of the child, both opportunities and risk.